 There are several different pricing models used for Managed IT Services offerings.
 Collabrance focuses on a standardized all-in managed services pricing model that is priced per user.
 The Collabrance Pricing Model is built to ensure MSPs can obtain best-in-class growth and profitability for their managed services business.
 We have a proven sales process which will provide you the justification necessary to sell a higher priced managed services solution with more value.

-Throughout the customer agreement if adds and changes are needed, it can be reflected by submitting an add/change form on our Partner Portal.
+Throughout the customer agreement if adds and changes are needed, it can be reflected by submitting an add/change form on our Service Provider Portal.
 We also scan active directory each month for user changes and to ensure accuracy.
 Collabrance releases quarterly enhancements that may include price changes.
-If so, Collabrance Partners are given a 90 day notice before they go into effect.
+If so, Service Providers are given a 90 day notice before they go into effect.

-The time it takes to become profitable will all depend on where our Partner's managed services business is at the time of moving forward with a Collabrance Partnership.
+The time it takes to become profitable will all depend on where our a Service Provider's managed services business is at the time of moving forward with Collabrance.
 For Service Providers who already have a customer base that they can transition to our platform, they can become profitable immediately.
 For others Service Providers who may be building their managed services business from scratch, it can take 6 months to a year to become profitable.
 It all depends on the commitment level of the Service Provider, and how quickly they can generate leads and new business.
-We have seen new partners build a brand new managed services offering and become profitable in as few as 60 days, while some Service Providers have never been able to reach profitability due to lack of resources, c-level commitment, etc.
+We have seen new Service Providers build a brand new managed services offering and become profitable in as few as 60 days, while some Service Providers have never been able to reach profitability due to lack of resources, c-level commitment, etc.